 -

 - A slightly lower APR from one lender may not necessarily be a better deal

 Before reading this section, make sure you’ve read about “upfront costs” in our mortgage rate definition article.
-Some upfront costs associated with a mortgage are considered “prepaid finance charges” in that they are only paid in order to obtain the mortgage and NOT tied to a tangible service.
+Some upfront costs associated with a mortgage are considered “prepaid finance charges” because they are paid solely to obtain the mortgage and are NOT tied to a tangible service.

 -

-EXAMPLE: Homeowners insurance is a tangible product that could (and should!) be paid for regardless of the presence of a mortgage.
+EXAMPLE: Homeowners insurance is a tangible product that can (and should!) be paid for regardless of whether a mortgage is in place.
 Therefore, it’s NOT a prepaid finance charge.
 A loan processing fee, on the other hand, is only something you’ll pay if you’re getting a loan and therefore IS a prepaid finance charge.

+-